Amazon Web Services

 batch {

-// NOTE: this setting is only required if the AWS CLI tool is installed in a custom AMI
+// NOTE: this setting is only required if the AWS CLI is installed in a custom AMI

 cliPath = '/home/ec2-user/miniconda/bin/aws'